Recycling batteries and electronics

 Restart your electronics

 Even better than recycling is to repair and reuse your electrical items.
 We run a series of Havering Restarter Workshops where you get the opportunity to fix your waste electrical items for free.
+Contact us for more information

 For other items why not check our recycling locator.
 You can enter specific items to see where you can recycle them.